matiyasmetek18-sketch/cv-bootcamp/README.md

-#  Computer Vision Bootcamp — Image Operations Toolkit
+#  Computer Vision — Image Operations Toolkit
 *This project was completed across multiple real days.
 Each “Milestone” below represents a learning phase, not a single calendar day.*

 ---